cartesi/docs/cartesi-rollups/tutorials/ether-wallet.md

 }
 ```

 The `Balance` class represents an individual account's balance.
-It includes methods to get, increase, and decrease the Ether balance.
+It includes methods for getting, increasing, and decreasing the Ether balance.

 Now, create a file named `wallet.ts` in the `src/wallet` directory and add the following code: